Development Intern (FL #1920-41)

 - Individual donor development campaigns

-- Support for all aspects of office special events including the Fight For Air Climb, Lip Sync for Lungs, and various wraparound events.
+- Support for all aspects of office special events including the Fight For Air Climb, Turquoise Takeover, and various wrapround events.

 - Gain a basic understanding of database and CRM platforms.